 Q: Do I need to revalidate my list?

 A: If you feel the data has been collected in a compliance then probably not.
 However, if you collected the data in an unfair way such as asking your visitor to opt-out via tick box when you collected the data, then you would need to revalidate.

 A: A lot of the big companies are doing this at the moment.
 They are sending out simple emails asking their list if they would like to hear from them after 1st May 2018 or not.
 There are 2 clear options a Yes and No… If your user selects no, then you must remove all their data and not contact them again.

-Should you have any questions about GDPR, then simply contact Jordan on 0121 663 0202
+Should you have any questions about GDPR for charities, then simply contact Jordan on 0121 663 0202

 A special thank you to Jordan Cable who is our qualified GDPR expert.